Tyrone Garner (politician): Mayoral tenure

 On January 10, 2022, Garner hired Wyandotte County's first black female interim county administrator, Cheryl Harrison-Lee.
-Only four months later, on April 21, 2022, Unified Government Commissioners raised questions about Harrison-Lee's dedication to the job, citing her ongoing consultancy work with the neighboring city of Kansas City, Missouri, administering economic development tax revenues.
-Garner "angrily stormed out of a special session" of the Unified Government on May 3, 2022, refusing to answer commissioners' requests that he begin a nationwide search for a permanent county administrator.
+Four months later, on April 21, 2022, county commissioners raised questions about Harrison-Lee's dedication to the job, citing her ongoing consultancy work with the neighboring city of Kansas City, Missouri, administering economic development tax revenues.
+Garner was alleged to have “angrily stormed out of a special session" of the unified government on May 3, 2022, refusing to answer commissioners' requests that he begin a nationwide search for a permanent county administrator.
 Commissioners cited the interim administrators' possible conflict of interest as reasons to begin the search.